Ada Calhoun

 She has written for Time, National Geographic Traveler, the Times Literary Supplement, the New Republic, Billboard, Cosmopolitan, the Washington Post, and Redbook; and contributed three essays to the New Yorkers Page-Turner” column; and three Modern Love,” and four Lives” columns to the New York Times.
 Her contribution to Beastie Boys Book was called one of the more effective guest-star turns.”

 Her national news reporting has won several awards, including a USC-Annenberg National Health Journalism Fellowship, a Kiplinger fellowship, a CCF Media Award (for her New York Times Magazine work on a legal challenge in Alabama), a Croly Award, and an Alicia Patterson Foundation fellowship.
-She received a MacDowell colony stay in 2013 for St. Marks Is Dead, and has been granted residencies in the New York Public Library’s scholars’ rooms seven times since 2011.
+She received a MacDowell colony stay in 2013 for St. Marks Is Dead, and has been granted several residencies in the New York Public Library’s scholars’ rooms, including in 2023 – 24.
 In 2023 she was a fellow at the Hawthornden Castle in Scotland.

-In 2018, she cofounded the women journalists bar night Sob Sisters; meetings are held four times a year at the 11th Street Bar in the East Village.
-She’s taught public affairs reporting at Hofstra University, creative non-fiction at the Rutgers Summer Conference, memoir and proposal writing at the Miami Book Fair’s Writers Institute (for which she served as the first Emerging Writer Fellowship nonfiction mentor); and memoir at the Omega Institute in Upstate New York.
-She’s lectured or served on panels at a dozen book festivals and toured to bookstores in twenty U.S. cities and to the UK.
+She is cofounder the nonfiction women’s bar night Sob Sisters.
+She’s taught public affairs reporting at Hofstra University, creative non-fiction at the Rutgers Summer Conference, memoir and proposal writing at the Miami Book Fair’s Writers Institute (for which she served as the first Emerging Writer Fellowship nonfiction mentor); and memoir for the past three summers at the Omega Institute in Upstate New York.
+She’s served on panels at a dozen book festivals and toured to bookstores in twenty U.S. cities and to the UK.

 In a cover profile, the Village Voice described her as cheerful and mannerly.”
-The New York Times called her effervescent and conversational.”
+The New York Times: effervescent and conversational.”
 Publishers Weekly: With tousled bleach-blonde hair, she gives off a kind of Debbie Harry, circa the 1970s, energy.”